Ethnic mobilisation, the monster tearing Africa’s Great Lakes region apart

 With world’s attention to war in DR Congo slowly waning, thousands of Congolese families longing for peace and justice are left at the mercy of warring parties.

-M23 rebels, widely seen as the protégé of the Rwandan ruler Paul Kagame, had bowed to the U.S. pressure and relinquished part of conquered territories of the mineral-rich East, leading to days of calm.
+M23 rebels, widely seen as the protégé of the Rwandan ruler Paul Kagame, had equally bowed to the U.S. pressure and relinquished part of conquered territories of the mineral-rich East, leading to days of calm.

-But beyond the destructive effects of the war, families now contend with an even bigger problem —- the toll of ethnic tensions fomented by months of war propaganda with effects stretching far beyond the Congo.
+But beyond the destructive effects of the war, families now contend with an even bigger problem — the toll of ethnic tensions fomented by months of war propaganda with effects stretching far beyond the Congo.

 Also read: YEAR AT WAR: Families of fallen Rwandan soldiers wait for answers